openedx/open-edx-proposals/oeps/oep-0046-arch-ddd-domains.rst

    - - Bounded Context
      - Type
      - Description
-   - - Catalog Content Authoring
-     - generic
-     - Catalog Content Authoring (generic) allows educators to create higher-level learning contexts, such as Courses and Programs, which includes metadata related to those contexts.
    - - Course Run Authoring
      -	supporting
      - Course Run Authoring (supporting) allows educators to launch a Course Run.
 This includes the ability to override configuration settings and fields, including dates and grading policy.